View of St. Peter’s Basilica dome from Via della Stazione S. Pietro

 About

 Interdisciplinary research examining historical testimony concerning religious behavior and experience through contemporary neuropsychiatric perspectives.
+Click on the link below to access my paper published in Epilepsy and Behavior Reports.

 A meticulously arranged wooden desk in a quiet study, featuring an open, cloth-bound medical textbook displaying a detailed anatomical brain diagram beside a worn, gilt-edged seventeenth-century theology volume opened to a Latin page.
 A fountain pen rests across a yellow legal pad filled with neat handwritten notes.
 In the background, shelves of organized books fade into a soft blur.
 Late afternoon natural light enters from an unseen window, casting gentle, directional light and long, calm shadows across the desk surface.
 Shot at eye level with a shallow depth of field, photographic realism, and a clean, modern yet scholarly aesthetic that conveys thoughtful, interdisciplinary research at the intersection of medicine, religion, and history.